Frequently Asked Questions

 Late or incomplete applications will not be accepted.

 Applicants are not required to pay an administration fee.

-The items which must be uploaded with your application are described in the information provided for each category of scholarships.
+The items which must be uploaded with your application are described in the information provided for each category of scholarship.
 Note that hard copy documents should be scanned and saved in pdf format ready for uploading.
-If you have multiple documents to upload in answer to a question, scan them together and save as a single pdf before uploading.

 Note also that photographs of documents are not suitable for uploading as they are usually not sufficiently legible.

 What kind of document is accepted as proof of enrolment?